-Our amended and restated bylaws provide that stockholders may present proposals to be considered at an annual meeting by providing timely notice to our Secretary at our principal executive office.
-To be timely for our 2024 Annual Meeting, our Secretary must receive the written notice at our principal executive office:
+Our Bylaws provide that stockholders may present proposals to be considered at an annual meeting by providing timely notice to our Secretary at our principal executive office.
+To be timely for our 2025 annual meeting of stockholders, our Secretary must receive the written notice at our principal executive office:

-- not earlier than the close of business on January 25, 2024, and - not later than the close of business on February 24, 2024.
+- not earlier than the close of business on February 5, 2025, and - not later than the close of business on March 7, 2025.

-If we hold our 2024 annual meeting of stockholders more than 30 days before or more than 60 days after May 24, 2024 (the one-year anniversary date of the Annual Meeting), then notice of a stockholder proposal that is not intended to be included in our proxy statement must be received by our Secretary at our principal executive office:
+If we hold our 2025 annual meeting of stockholders more than 30 days before or more than 60 days after June 5, 2025 (the one-year anniversary date of the Annual Meeting), then notice of a stockholder proposal that is not intended to be included in our proxy statement must be received by our Secretary at our principal executive office:

-- not earlier than the close of business on the 120th day prior to such annual meeting, and - not later than the close of business on the later of (i) the 90th day prior to such annual meeting, or (ii) the tenth day following the day on which public announcement of the date of such annual meeting is first made.
+• not earlier than the close of business on the 120th day prior to such annual meeting, and not later than the close of business on the later of (i) the 90th day prior to such annual meeting, or (ii) the tenth day following the day on which public announcement of the date of such annual meeting is first made.

-In addition, stockholders who intend to solicit proxies in support of director nominees other than Quince's nominees must also comply with the additional requirements of Rule 14a-19(b).
-A stockholder's notice to the Secretary must set forth as to each matter the stockholder proposes to bring before the annual meeting the information required by our amended and restated bylaws.
+A stockholder's notice to the Secretary must set forth as to each matter the stockholder proposes to bring before the annual meeting the information required by our Bylaws.
 If a stockholder who has notified Quince of such stockholder's intention to present a proposal at an annual meeting does not appear to present such stockholder's proposal at such meeting, Quince does not need to present the proposal for vote at such meeting.
+In addition to satisfying the deadlines in the "advance notice" provisions of our Bylaws, a stockholder who intends to solicit proxies in support of nominees submitted under these "advance notice" provisions, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than Quince's nominees must include in their notice the information required by Rule 14a-19 under the Exchange Act.